-The optical part of the scanner probe consists of an 45 endoscopic optical relay system 1009 followed by a probe objective 1010, both of which are of sufficiently small diameter to fit into the canal of a human ear.
-These optical systems may consist of both a plurality of optical fibers and lenses and serve to transport and focus the light from the 50 scanner exterior onto the scan object 1014 (e.g. the interior surface of an ear), as well as to collimate and transport the reflected light from the scan object back to the scanner exterior.
-In one embodiment, the probe objective provides telecentric projection of the fringe pattern onto the scan 55 object.
-Telecentric projection can significantly ease the data mapping of acquired 2D images to 3D images.
-In another embodiment, the chief rays (center ray of each ray bundle) from the probe objective are diverging (non-telecentric) to provide the camera with an angle-of-view larger than zero, 60 as shown in FIG. 9.

-The position of the focus plane is controlled by the focusing optics 1008 and can be moved in a range large enough to at least coincide with the scan surface 1014.
-A single sub-scan is obtained by collecting a number of 2D 65 images at different positions of the focus plane and at different positions of the fringe pattern, as previously described.
+The optical part of the scanner probe consists of an endoscopic optical relay system 1009 followed by a probe 50 objective 1010, both of which are of sufficiently small diameter to fit into the canal of a human ear.
+These optical systems may consist of both a plurality of optical fibers and lenses and serve to transport and focus the light from the scanner exterior onto the scan object 1014 (e.g. the interior 55 surface of an ear), as well as to collimate and transport the reflected light from the scan object back to the scanner exterior.
+In one embodiment, the probe objective provides telecentric projection of the fringe pattern onto the scan object.
+Telecentric projection can significantly ease the data 60 mapping of acquired 2D images to 3D images.
+In another embodiment, the chief rays (center ray of each ray bundle) from the probe objective are diverging (non-telecentric) to provide the camera with an angle-of-view larger than zero, as shown in FIG. 9.
+65 enough to at least coincide with the scan surface 1014.
+A single sub-scan is obtained by collecting a number of 2D images at different positions of the focus plane and at different positions of the fringe pattern, as previously described.
 As the focus plane coincides with the scan surface at a single pixel position, the fringe pattern will be projected onto the surface point in-focus and with high contrast, thereby giving rise to a large variation, or amplitude, of the pixel value over time.
 For each pixel it is thus possible to identify individual settings of the focusing optics for which each pixel will be in-focus.
 By using knowledge of the optical system, it is possible to transform the contrast information vs. position of the focus plane into 3D surface information, on an individual pixel basis.